Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/index.md

 ## Copyright / License

-The code powering [Varying Vagrant Vagrants](https://github.com/Varying-Vagrant-Vagrants/VVV) and this [website](https://github.com/Varying-Vagrant-Vagrants/varyingvagrantvagrants.org) is copyright (c) 2014, the contributors of the VVV project under the [MIT License](https://opensource.org/licenses/MIT).
+The code powering [VVV](https://github.com/Varying-Vagrant-Vagrants/VVV) and this [website](https://github.com/Varying-Vagrant-Vagrants/varyingvagrantvagrants.org) is copyright (c) 2014, the contributors of the VVV project under the [MIT License](https://opensource.org/licenses/MIT).